umer0586/SensorServer/README.md

 Android app which let you stream real-time sensor data from your phone to Websocket clients.
-The clients, which can be web browsers or any application running on a PC or mobile device that uses the Websocket Client API, can receive the streamed data.
+Clients, including web browsers and other applications running on PCs or mobile devices, are able to receive streamed data through the WebSocket client API.
 Since this application functions as a Websocket Server, you will require a Websocket Client API to establish a connection with the application.
 To obtain a Websocket library for your preferred programming language click [here](https://github.com/facundofarias/awesome-websockets).
 With this app, you can effortlessly stream real-time sensor data from your phone to any application, allowing you to monitor the device's movement, environment, and position in real-time.